Here's the first part of the problem.

 let date = new Date(); date.setYear(2020); // 2020 date.setMonth(1); // February date.setDate(15); // 15 // Result: Sun Mar 15 2020 14:13:14 GMT+0100

-Why is it a date in March all of a sudden if we switched the order of the calls and are
+Weird.
+Why is it a date in March even though we switched the order of the calls and called

 setMonth first?
 It's a similar problem at play...

 setMonth it's assumed the day of the month is 30 (based on the current

 date again).
 Since February 2020 only has 29 days the month gets "autocorrected" to March.

 I think this proves switching the order of the calls didn't really solve the problem.